dojo/docs/dojox/calendar.rst

   * date properties is set:

     * minDate: The date that defines the minimum time range in the past,
-    * maxDate: The date that defined the maximum time range is the future.
+    * maxDate: The date that defines the maximum time range is the future.

   * date is not set, startDate and endDate are used: